WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 Please our section on subcategories and the limitations with sibling categores.

-This error occurs if your Lightspeed backend is locked via a pin and the account you used to connect your Lightspeed to WooCommerce falls under this restriction.
+This error can happen if your Lightspeed backend is locked via a pin and the account you used to connect your Lightspeed to WooCommerce falls under this restriction.
 Either remove the pin or use your full Lightspeed account for connecting your Lightspeed to your WooCommerce store.

 What about fields like short and long description and shipping dimensions? ↑ Back to top